speddings/bikesharing/README.md

 ## BikeSharing Summary

-A ride-share program like CitiBike is very popular in busy metro areas.
-It would be a great addition to a larger urban community where parking spaces may be scarce.
+A ride-share program like CitiBike is very popular in busy metro areas like New York City, and would be a great addition to a larger urban community where parking spaces may be scarce.
+From the data, we've learned most rides are short, lasting less than one hour.
+Peak riding hours are during morning and evening commute times.
 Male subscribers are the main user base of the business model.
-Most rides are short and less than one hour and peak during morning and evening communte times.
-More outreach to female riders should be done.
+The data also shws that female users are a much smaller segment of the customer base and more outreach and marketing should be done to them.

 Additional analysis to consider: